kenyi09461449/COMP3015C2/README.md

 # COMP3015C2
 # submission for CW2
-This project contains a simple game, which requires gamers to cross two trees by operating a terrible spaceship.
+This project contains a simple game, which requires gamers to cross two trees by operating a spaceship.
 In this project, two techniques are used, namely shadow map and animation based on particle system.

 ## Usage
 Simply run the exe file in ./bin/Project_Template.exe, my working environment is Win 10 with VS 2022 and OpenGL 4.6